Model structures on the category of complexes of quiver representations: Abstract

 \section{Abstract}

-In this paper, we study the category $\C(\Rep(\mathcal{Q}, \mathcal{G}))$ of complexes of representations of quiver $\mathcal{Q}$ with values in a Grothendieck category $\mathcal{G}$.
-We develop a method for constructing some model structures on $\C(\Rep(\mathcal{Q}, \mathcal{G}))$ based on componentwise notion.
+In this paper, we study the category $C(Rep(\mathcal{Q}, \mathcal{A}))$ of complexes of representations of quiver $\mathcal{Q}$ with values in an abelian category $\mathcal{A}$.
+We develop a method for constructing some model structures on $C(Rep(\mathcal{Q}, \mathcal{A}))$ based on componentwise notion.
 Moreover we also show that these model structures are monoidal.
 As an application of these model structures we introduce some descriptions of the derived category of complexes of representations of $\mathcal{Q}$ in $\Mod R$.
-In particular, we set $\CQ=A_2$ and consider the morphism category $\mathbf{H}(R)$ and its two full subcategories, monomorphism category $\mathbf{S}(R)$ and epimorphism category $\mathbf{F}(R)$.
-We show that the well know equivalence between $\mathbf{S}(R)$ and $\mathbf{F}(R)$ can be extended to an auto-equivalence of derived category of $\mathbf{H}(R)$.